DanielTC342/Re_Zero_NLP_Project/README.md

 - Generate embeddings for scenes or episodes and store them in a vector database.

 ### Second Phase (RAG process)
-- Develop a retrieval engine to identify narrative episodes relevant to a user query based on semantic similarity.
+- Develop the retrieval engine to identify narrative episodes based on vector similarity.
-- Integrate a reranking mechanism to refine search results using contextual similarity.
+- Integrate a reranking step to test if it improves the precision of the retrieved scenes compared to basic vector search.
-- Add a basic summarization module to compress older episodes into shorter semantic representations, introducing a first approximation to memory consolidation.
+- Implement a basic summarization module that attempts to compress older episodes, testing if this improves the context window efficiency.

 ### Third Phase (Test)
 - Evaluate retrieval quality using Precision@k, Recall@k, and Top-k Accuracy.
 - Measure generative quality and coherence with ROUGE and cosine similarity between retrieved and generated text.
-- (Optional) Perform narrative consistency analysis, testing whether the agent preserves emotional and temporal continuity in its answers.

 ## Ethics, copyright and reuse
-- Respect copyright: the novel text is copyrighted.
+- The novel text is copyrighted.
 This research will favor transformed representations and summaries for public demos.
 - If a public demo is published, obtain permissions or use limited excerpts with attribution.
 - Follow ethical guidelines for fan content and avoid republishing full chapters.